tobi-or-not/YogaTables/README.md

 # Backbone Tables

-Disclaimer: This package comes out of a browserfiy project and has not been used or tested with anything else (yet).
+Disclaimer: This package comes out of a browserify project and has not been used or tested with anything else (yet).

 Backbone Tables can be used to dynamically create html tables within a Backbone project.
 The project comprises three components: